ChrisPrusik/SpellCheck/README.md

 4. Extensible and user-friendly API.
 5. Built-in languages: de-DE, en-GB, en-US, es-ES, fr-FR, it-IT, pl-PL, pt-PT
 6. [MIT License](LICENSE.txt)
-7. Fell free to make a pull request.
+7. Feel free to make a pull request.

 ## How to use

-The SpellCheck library can be used to perform various spell-checking tasks.
+The `SpellCheck` library can be used to perform various spell-checking tasks.
 Here's an example of how to get started:

 ### Installation